-Progressing through the 21st century today, technology is transforming the conventional education systems and providing better accessibility of quality education.
-Young Thai changemakers have anticipated this situation a while ago and discovered an idea to use digital intelligence as a key driver to enhance genetically-driven intelligences like IQ and EQ – a new field of study known as Educational Technology (EdTech).
+Technology is fast transforming the conventional education systems and providing better accessibility of quality education.
+In Thailand, change-makers have discovered an idea to use digital intelligence as a key driver to enhance genetically-driven intelligences like IQ and EQ – a new field of study known as Educational Technology (EdTech).

 The answer is simple, we have to start by addressing pain points in education system.

 How Technology Can Make a Difference

 In many countries, students nowadays are born with digital DNA.
 Some kids learn how to swipe their phones even before they learn how to talk.
 They are exposed to technologies on a daily basis outside the classroom.
 Therefore, it is apparent that the “four-wall learning environment” of a typical classroom may no longer be the ideal medium to educate and prepare the youth for the real working world.

 Parents today also have a perception that the higher they pay for their children for school, the higher the chances will be acquired to get their children into more prestigious universities, particularly the top ranked ones in Bangkok.
 All in all, Thai hiring culture still prefers a 4 years degree with a “big” university name.

 In order to solve this, what if we attempt to innovate and condense the learning process using technology such as:

 - First, matching suitable teachers or artificial intelligence with students via an online platform

 - Second, shifting the “proof of formal education” to “proof of trainings, accomplishments, and skills”